f5devcentral/f5-agility-labs-waf/docs/class3/module1 - ipi and geo/lab1 - ipi/lab1.rst

 .. image:: images/keychain.png
   :width: 600 px

 Chrome can take a few seconds to launch), click the BIG-IP bookmark and login to TMUI. admin/<password>.
-You may have to click Proceed to bypass a untrusted certicate.

 Create Your 1st IPI Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~